Taika Waititi: Early life

-Taika David Cohen was born on 16 August 1975 in Wellington, and grew up in Wellington's Aro Valley suburb and Raukokore, a small town in the Bay of Plenty.

-His father was an artist of Te Whānau-ā-Apanui descent, while his mother, Robin Cohen, was a schoolteacher of multiple ethnicities.
-His mother's paternal grandfather was a Russian Jew whose family came from Novozybkov, Russia.
-Waititi stated that his mother's family were Russian Jewish, Irish, and other European ethnicities, while his father's side was "Māori and a little bit of French Canadian".
+Taika David Cohen was born on 16 August 1975 in Wellington.
+His Māori father was an artist of French Canadian and Te Whānau-ā-Apanui descent, while his mother, Robin Cohen, was a schoolteacher of European descent.
+His mother's paternal grandfather was a Russian Jew whose family came from Novozybkov.
+Waititi stated that his mother's family were Russian Jewish, Irish, and other European ethnicities.
 His paternal grandfather, also named Taika, served as a Māori Battalion soldier during World War II.

+Waititi grew up in both Wellington's Aro Valley suburb and Raukokore, a small town in the Bay of Plenty.
 Identifying as both Māori and Jewish, Waititi describes himself as a "Polynesian Jew".
-He was raised more connected to his Māori roots, in a household where Judaism was not actively practised and identifies as an atheist who "puts more stock in indigenous beliefs."
+He was raised more connected to his Māori roots, in a household where Judaism was not practised and identifies as an atheist who "puts more stock in indigenous beliefs."

-Waititi's parents divorced when he was around five, and he was raised primarily by his mother.
-He attended Onslow College, then studied theatre at Victoria University of Wellington where he graduated with a Bachelor of Arts in 1997.

 Although his surname is legally Cohen, Waititi has been known primarily by his father's surname for most of his life.
 He originally used his mother's surname, Cohen, for his work in film and writing, and his father's, Waititi, for visual arts endeavours.
 Following the success of his first short film, he continued to use Waititi professionally.

+Waititi's parents divorced when he was around five, and he was raised primarily by his mother.
+His father was in and out of prison, and was the founding member of the Satans Slaves Motorcycle Club New Zealand chapter.
+He attended Onslow College, then studied theatre at Victoria University of Wellington where he graduated with a Bachelor of Arts in 1997.